xtiankisutsa/awesome-mobile-CTF/README.md

 # awesome-mobile-CTF
-This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
+This is a curated list of mobile based CTFs, write-ups and vulnerable mobile apps.
 Most of them are android based due to the popularity of the platform.
+Inspired by [android-security-awesome] (https://github.com/ashishb/android-security-awesome) and [osx-and-ios-security-awesome] (https://github.com/ashishb/osx-and-ios-security-awesome).

 ##Mobile CTF challenges